How the Center advances the greater good

 Connect with potential board members and strategic volunteers from our pool of active and engaged civic program participants and alumni.

-- Online Member Center – directory of alumni – accessible by members of the Leadership Louisville Center
+- Leadership Network Portal – searchable directory of alumni, accessible by members of the Leadership Louisville Center

 - Get help locating alumni who have an interest in your mission, and the expertise your board needs – (contact us)

-- Be a tour destination – Be one of our Focus Louisville tour destinations (contact Jo Lloyd-Triplett, Focus Louisville program manager, or call (502) 753-6502)
+- Be a tour destination – Be one of our Focus Louisville tour destinations (contact Aimee Jewell, Focus Louisville program manager)

-- Host one of the civic program classes for a full day (contact Jo Lloyd-Triplett)
+- Host one of the civic program classes for a full day (contact Aimee Jewell)

 Access leadership training

-- Participate in our Leadership Green Room courses – one and two-day skills-building courses – and annual Best of Leadership Summit.
+- Participate in our LeadingBetter™ training courses – one and two-day skills-building courses – and annual Best of Leadership Summit.
 Discounts available for nonprofit leaders.

-- Scholarships for civic programs – Focus Louisville, Ignite Louisville, Encore Louisville, Bingham Fellows, Leadership Louisville Contact Aimee Jewell to learn more about scholarships.
+- Tuition assistance for civic programs (Focus Louisville, Ignite Louisville, Encore Louisville, Bingham Fellows, Leadership Louisville) is available.
+Please contact Sara Bowman to learn more.